 Header Image

 The Prosper app offers a range of self-care tools designed to promote positive habits, enhance cognitive behavioral therapy skills (CBT), and provide easy access to mental health resources for teens that help them develop social emotional learning (SEL) skills including self-awareness and self-management.
-The partnership with the Consortium and CHRC has been crucial in making Prosper accessible to local communities, particularly those that face barriers to traditional mental health support.
+The partnership with the local school districts and other provider partners has been crucial in making Prosper accessible to local communities, particularly those that face barriers to traditional mental well-being support.

-“Teen mental health is a growing concern, and we’re proud to be part of a community-based solution that provides immediate, actionable support to those who need it most,” said Eric Sullivan, Co-founder and CEO of Uneo Health.
-By reaching 1,000 teen users in Maryland, Prosper is not just an app – it’s a community-focused tool that meets teens (and their parents) where they are, helping them take control of their self-care journey.
+"Teen mental health is a growing concern, and we're proud to be part of a community-based solution that provides immediate, actionable self-care support to those who need it most," said Eric Sullivan, Co-founder and CEO of Uneo Health.
+"In supporting over 1,200 high school teens in Maryland, Prosper is not just an app – it's a community-focused tool that meets teens (and their parents) where they are, helping them take control of their self-care journey."

 Designed and built by a Gen Z team, Prosper is specifically designed to provide personalized self-care strategies, wellness tracking, mood monitoring, and direct links to local mental health resources.
-The app has been introduced to schools, clinics, and organizations throughout Maryland, ensuring that teens have access to tools that help them navigate life’s challenges.
+The app has been introduced to schools, clinics, and organizations throughout Maryland, ensuring that teens, their parents, and school staff have access to tools that help them navigate life's challenges.

 For more information about Prosper and Uneo Health, visit uneohealth.com.